LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 1. Define a set of utterances (test phrases) to test against the intents in the domain.
 2. Run the test, and evaluate the report.
-3. Improve the domain and retrain the model, and/or improve the test set.
+3. Improve the domain, and retrain the model.
 4. Re-run the test, and evaluate the report.
 5. Compare reports to determine if the model is improving or regressing.